What travel stories do you have?

 You may also want to check out the top counties to buy vacant land in Florida.

-If you’ve purchased your own land rather than living on public access areas, determine if your development plan is ‘legal’ by doing proper due diligence.
+If you’ve purchased your own land rather than living on public access areas, determine if your development plan is entitled or ‘legal’ by doing proper due diligence.

 Sometimes land surveyors or land-use attorneys assist in a more thorough due diligence.